oraclespainpresales/oraclespainpresales.github.io/workshops/visualbuilder/basic.md

 You can mainly set the following parameters (among others):

--   **Default Page**: Should you have multiple Root Pages in your application, select which one is the default one
+-   **Default Page**: Should you have multiple Root Pages in your application, select which is the default one
 -   **Theme**: Should you have a complete CSS file, you can set the app to use such CSS as default
 -   **Allow anonymous access**: By default this setting us unchecked.
 That means the application will need authentication to open it.
 Should you want the app to be anonymous (available to everyone without auth), just check this option
 -   **Embedding**: A Visual Application is a regular HTML5 web app.
 As such, it could be embedded in an external application through the `<iframe>` tag.
 If you plan to do so, you must first allow it at Visual Builder level